Two civil attorneys challenge appointed judge for District Court Department 27

 Attorneys Terry Coffing and Alexandra Beth McLeod are appearing on the ballot against District Judge Erika Mendoza, a former prosecutor appointed to the bench in March.

-Three opponents will appear on the ballot during the upcoming general election in the race for District Court Department 27.
+Three opponents will appear on the general election ballot competing for District Court Department 27.

 Civil attorneys Terry Coffing and Alexandra Beth McLeod are challenging District Judge Erika Mendoza, a former prosecutor who was appointed by Gov. Joe Lombardo in March.